2014 – 2018 Strategic Plan

 - Improve the pedestrian experience along Rideau Street with ambiance elements.

-- Replace existing buses on Rideau Street with electric in the centre lane to free-up curbside for on-street parking and distance transit vehicles from the sidewalk and patios.
+- Replace existing buses on Rideau Street with LRT underground to free-up curbside for on-street parking to improve pedestrian experience and encourage patios.

 - Reduce traffic noise, congestion and noxious fumes to improve ambiance.